-Ms. Hartzell has significant experience in intellectual property litigation, including cases involving patent, trademark, copyright and trade secret.
+Ms. Hartzell has significant experience in intellectual property litigation, including cases involving patents, trademarks, copyrights, and trade secrets.
 She also has experience enforcing covenants not-to-compete and confidentiality agreements.
-She protects her clients’ intellectual property rights and defends those accused of infringement.
+Clients hire her to protect their intellectual property rights and to defend them against infringement allegations.
 She works closely with her clients to understand their business needs and aggressively defends her clients’ interests, seeking the most efficient route to resolve litigation in a way that satisfies those needs.

 - Secured grant of summary judgment that patent claims were invalid because the patent specification lacked sufficient written description of the claimed invention.

 - Obtained multi-million dollar judgment for trademark and copyright infringement as well as unfair competition and deceptive trade practices from an online retailer selling counterfeit goods.